How to Set Up a Mobile Phone Plan in France

 Prepaid or a Plan?

 Prepaid, or "pay as you go", phone plans (prépayé, formule à rechargement) are sometimes a good option when you first move to France and need to set up a phone number quickly.
 To start phone service with a prepaid phone, all you need is the phone, a SIM card, and to purchase some phone credit (carte prépayé, recharge).
-All of the main mobile providers (except for Free Mobile) offer pay as you go options, as do some of the smaller operators such as La Poste Mobile and Virgin Mobile.
+All of the main mobile providers (except for Free Mobile) offer pay as you go options, as do some of the smaller operators such as La Poste Mobile.
 Recharging credit is usually quite easy; most newsagents and tobacconists sell prepaid credit, as do many supermarkets.

-While pay as you go phones can be a useful way of getting a phone number quickly, rates are often somewhat confusing to read and difficult to compare.
+While pay as-you-go phones can be a useful way of getting a phone number quickly, rates are often somewhat confusing to read and difficult to compare.
 Finding the answers to the following questions will help you get a better idea of which prepaid phone offer is best for you:

 - Cost of the SIM card: How much does the SIM card cost?
 Are any minutes included already (crédit d'appels inclus)?